samTime101/RemoteSave/README.md

  ┃ ┃ ┣ 📜`<space1 password>`
 ```
 ## Jan 23 Updates
-- edit functionality to admin
+- edit functionality to admin for vanilla JS

 ## To run and preview
 > requires cloudfare to not have any CORS errors and to host , to try locally u can use your own ip address